Registration Hints for Students

-Check your schedule in Voyager every time you make a class change and at the beginning of the third week of classes each term.
-Be sure to look at meeting times and instructors to make sure you are in the right section.
-Watch for time conflicts.
-If you submitted a waiting list request it will appear on your schedule with a rank number.
-Being on a waiting list is NOT the same as being registered for a class.
+Check your schedule in Voyager every time you make a class change, at the beginning of classes each term, and on the last day of the add/drop period (fifth day of the term).
+Be sure to look at meeting times and instructors to make sure you are in the intended section.
+If you are on the waitlist for a course it will appear on your schedule with a rank number.
+Being on a waitlist is NOT the same as being registered for a class.

 Check your degree summary and future schedule after grades are posted every term.